BookOps-CAT/bookops-worldcat/docs/tutorials.md

 5. 949$p is the item price

 #### 3. Converted spreadsheet data and bib_match
-Converting data from spreadsheet into .mrc file and, using /bibs/match endpoint, retrieve records, add local fields, and save records to new file
+Convert data from spreadsheet into MARC records and match records using /bibs/match endpoint.
+Retrieve resulting records, add local fields, and save records to new file.

 ??? info "Step-by-step instructions"
     This example uses the following steps.
 These steps are noted using in-line comments in the code:

       1. Initiate MetadataSession
       2. Read data from spreadsheet
       3. Iterate through each row in spreadsheet
       4. Create record from row of spreadsheet data
       5. Match record using bib_match